-- the street address, postal address and the telephone number of the local authority's principal office and other offices and service centres (if any) (Appendix 3) - any other information that would allow an interested person to communicate with the local authority (e.g. email and website details).
-The contact details for all councillors are set out in Greater Wellington's long-term plan: Towards a sustainable future - systems for processing complaints.
-Information on processing complaints can be obtained from the Council Secretariat - means of accessing elected members.
+- the street address, postal address and the telephone number of the local authority's principal office and other offices (Appendix 3) - any other information that would allow an interested person to communicate with the local authority (e.g. email and website details) - systems for processing complaints.
+Information on processing complaints can be obtained from the Council Secretariat - the means of accessing elected members.
+The contact details for all councillors are set out in Greater Wellington's long-term plan Towards a sustainable future.

-16. How to Request Information from Us
+16. How to request information from us

 Under the Local Government Official Information and Meetings Act 1987 (LGOIMA), you are entitled to request information from Greater Wellington.
-We're required to treat any request you make for information as a request made under LGOIMA (whether you refer to the Act or not).
+We are required to treat any request you make for information as a request made under LGOIMA (whether you refer to the Act or not).